Skip to Content

 Greenheart Treewalk

 Located in UBC, the Greenheart Treewalk is a series of suspension bridges high in the treetops.
-Reminiscent of the Capilano Suspension Bridge’s Treetop Adventure, fearless individuals can test their wits on the sky-high catwalks.
+Reminiscent of the Capilano Suspension Bridge’s Treetops Adventure, fearless individuals can test their wits on the sky-high catwalks.

 To reach the Treewalk, visitors must walk about one kilometer through the botanical garden.
 Closed-toe shoes are highly recommended, and as you walk from platform to platform, you can admire the old-growth cedars and Douglas fir trees commonly found in a BC rainforest.

+The Canopy Walkway secures its suspension bridges without using nails or bolts, preventing damage to the trees.
 The pinnacle of the rail system is the watchtower reaching 20 meters in the air.
 From here, you can catch glimpses of Georgia Strait and parts of the Fraser River through the canopy of trees.

 So, if you’re looking for something to do in Vancouver without breaking the bank, this budget-friendly attraction is kid (and adult) approved.